qasim9872/question-answering-system/README.md

 To run all the microservices, run the following command:
 docker-compose up (Run with sudo if necessary)

+## API documentation

+The API has been documented using Swagger and can be found at: http://35.178.196.213:8000/api-docs

 ## USEFUL COMMANDS

 Update all submodule to match the latest remote commit